OpenTermsArchive/contrib-versions/Runescape/Privacy Policy.md

 10\.
 California Residents: Your California Privacy Rights

-California Civil Code Section 1798.83 gives California residents certain rights when they use services that process personal data.
+The California Consumer Privacy Act (also referred to as the "CCPA") is a privacy-centric bill protecting the privacy of California consumers that will be effective on 1 January, 2020.
 Please note that the contents below are for California residents only.

 RIGHT TO KNOW

-If you are a California resident, you may submit, free of charge but not more than twice in a 12-month period, a verifiable request for the following information:
+If you are a California resident, you may submit free of charge, but not more than twice in a 12-month period, a verifiable request for the following information:

 *   The specific pieces of personal information we have about you;
 *   The categories of personal information we have collected or disclosed for a business purpose about you within the last 12 months. please note that Jagex will never sell your data;